Green-Software-Foundation/patterns/docs/catalog/cloud/match-utilization-requirements-of-vm.md

 If we chose an oversized VM because *occasionally* there is a burst of work, a peak load, then undersizing them will reduce the headroom available to handle the peak traffic.
 A better solution would be to consider an auto-scaling architecture that would automatically scale the number of VM.

-## Pros & Cons
+## Considerations

-- **PRO**: It may reduce your cloud bill as reducing the spec of your VMs will cost less.
+- It may reduce your cloud bill as reducing the spec of your VMs will cost less.
-- **CON**: If you do not have an auto-scaling architecture, there is less overhead for handling spikes in load.
+- If you do not have an auto-scaling architecture, there is less overhead for handling spikes in load.